 Another Joseph had dreams where God gave him direction in managing and protecting his family.
 Joseph, the father of Jesus, was planning to divorce his fiancée Mary because she was pregnant and he knew that he wasn’t the father.
 “But after he had considered this, an angel of the Lord appeared to him in a dream and said, “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”
-(Matthew 1:19 ff).
+(Matthew 1:19-21).
 Later, after the Magi visited the baby Jesus, Joseph received another dream, “an angel of the Lord appeared to Joseph in a dream.
 “Get up,” he said, “take the child and his mother and escape to Egypt.
 Stay there until I tell you, for Herod is going to search for the child to kill him” (Matthew 2:13).
 Because of these dreams, Joseph was able to protect Jesus from Herod’s sword.

 Dreams of Daniel

 The book of Daniel is replete with dreams and apocalyptic visions.
-In chapters 2 and 4 of the book, we see Daniel interpreting the dreams for the Gentile ruler Nebuchadnezzar.
+In chapters 2 and 4 of the book, we see Daniel interpreting the dreams of the Gentile ruler Nebuchadnezzar.
 Both dreams are prophetic, indicating the future of Babylon and of Nebuchadnezzar.